[Editor’s note: This story was previously published in February 2019. It has since been updated and republished.]

 The most practical and tangible use of its PicoP(r) technology is the projection of the information normally found on a car’s dashboard up to the windshield, allowing a driver to keep his or her eyes on the road.
 It’s the same basic concept being used by Google Glass, Microsoft’s HoloLens and the like though — melding the benefits of a transparent material with valuable information overlaid.

-AR Stocks to Enhance Your Portfolio: NVIDIA Corporation (NVDA)
+AR Stocks to Buy: NVIDIA Corporation (NVDA)

 NVIDIA has already proven itself capable of handling the big visual data loads associated with virtual reality; making augmented reality even better is proving relatively easily by comparison.